openshift/enhancements/enhancements/rebase.md

 Once the dependencies have been cleaned up, it's time to prepare the branch for a PR:

  - Clean up gofmt by running `hack/update-gofmt.sh`
+   - Where possible, apply gofmt changes to carry commits.
  - Update generated files by running `make update`
    - This step depends on etcd being installed in the path, which can be accomplished by running `hack/install-etcd.sh`.